ragona/clobber/README.md

 It's a fundamental problem in distributed services -- how many workers?
 How many threads?
 What's the size of the pool?

-The maddening thing is that the correct answer to this question also changes based on the environment.
+There's no perfect answer.
+If you set the number too low you'll have low throughput and underutilized hardware.
+It you set the number too high the workers will start to contend with each other for some resource or other and you'll waste CPU stepping on your own toes.

+Maddeningly, it will also change!
+The environment has a huge impact.
 If you add a small amount of latency to a system the correct number of workers suddenly changes, and many systems don't have a way to control for that.

 Look around in the systems that you work on -- you'll find this idea hardcoded all over the place.
 How many connections, how many ports, how big is the buffered channel.
-They're all the same thing; attempts to guess how many things are correct.
+They're all the same thing; attempts to guess how many things to use.

 Sometimes the guesses are very good and rarely need tuning because the environment won't change often, and sometimes they're incorrect and are the single bottleneck for your entire system.

 ## Control Systems theory

 I was introduced to control systems theory by Colm MacCartheigh when I was at AWS.
-He has an [excellent publically available talk](https://www.youtube.com/watch?v=3AxSwCC7I4s) on the subject, and I highly recommend that you watch it.
+He has [multiple](https://www.youtube.com/watch?v=3AxSwCC7I4s) [talks](https://www.youtube.com/watch?v=O8xLxNje30M) and a [twitter thread](https://twitter.com/colmmacc/status/1071089567246114816) on the subject, and I recommend all of them.

 Colm convinced me that there is an entire field of scientific thought out there that is nearly directly applicable to the work today's software engineer does on distributed systems, and that we're mostly ignoring it.

 Control theory is the study of dynamic systems and how they can be controlled.
 If you watch YouTube videos you'll decide it's the study of thermostats;